Vodafone Automotive 5375 Wired Siren

 Fully Waterproof Siren

-The 5375 is certified as having an IPX7 rating.
-This means it can be be fully submerged in water down to 1 meter for 30 minutes.
+The 5375 wired siren is certified as having an IPX7 rating.
+This means it can be be fully submerged in water down to 1 meter for 30 minutes.’

 AVS Siren

-The over-ride keys and the WARNING sticker advising you not to get it wet simply say all you need to know here.
+The over-ride keys along with the WARNING sticker advising you not to get it wet should be a good enough reason to avoid the AVS siren.
+If you need this explained then you can read more here.

 Leave a Reply